-Since 2018, the questionnaire is also available as a computer-assisted questionnaire that reflects the functionality and flexibility of the paper questionnaire (cf. also the notes on study design in section 4.1).
+Since 2018, the questionnaire is also available as a computer-assisted questionnaire that reflects the functionality and flexibility of the paper questionnaire.
+2019, the refreshment sample was converted to a computer-assisted survey mode, followed by the continuer sample in 2020 (cf. also the notes on study design in section 4.1).
 The core functionalities include the following: